Metro

 Share

 Between January and April 2025, Mauritanian authorities intercepted over 30,000 migrants and dismantled 80 smuggling networks.
 Additionally, 119 individuals linked to these activities were arrested.
-These actions were in response to a surge in departures toward the Canary Islands, attributed to increased instability in the region.
-The European Union and Spain have bolstered cooperation with Mauritania, providing financial support and to enhance border security and migration management.
+These actions were in response to a surge in departures toward the Canary Islands, attributed to increased instability in the Sahel region.
+The European Union and Spain have bolstered cooperation with Mauritania, providing financial support and resources to enhance border security and migration management.

 Share